Matico-Platform/matico/matico_charts/src/components/Plots/StaticMapComponent/README.md

 # StaticMapComponent

-This component plots a GeoJSON object with a given projection and graticule.
-It uses visx and d3-geo functions to do so.
-It can handle the six main types of GeoJSON geometries.
-The different features in the object can all be filled with the same color, or filled using a function based on their properties.
+This component plots a GeoJSON object for a given projection using `visx` and `d3-geo` functions.
+It can handle the six main types of GeoJSON geometries (Point, MultiPoint, LineString, MultiString, Polygon, MultiPolygon).
+Different features in the object can be filled with the same color or according to a function based on each feature's `properties`.
 The object is translated and scaled to fit the window using d3's `projection.fitExtent()` function.
-For larger objects, the graticule's extent is calculated via d3's `projection.clipExtent()` function, but for smaller objects it is calculated by preclipping based on the latitude and longitude coordinates of the window's corners and centers of its edges.
-The step size of the graticule is computed automatically, and is always 10*2^(-n) degrees, where n is a non-negative integer.
+For large objects, the graticules' extent is calculated using d3's `projection.clipExtent`.
+For small objects, it is calculated by preclipping based on the latitude/longitude coordinates of the window's corners and edge centers.
+The graticule step size is set to $10\times 2^{-n}$ degrees for some optimal nonnegative integer $n$.

 ## Parameters